saradaahalya/Parking-Management-System/README.md

 - There is a need for a **smart parking manager** to streamline and automate parking operations inside the campus.

 ---

+##  Proposed Solution

+A **desktop application** that:
+- Simulates a **smart car parking system**.
+- Utilizes **Data Structures & Algorithms** for efficient slot allocation and searching.
+- Provides a **GUI-based visualization** of parking slots.
+- Reduces dependency on staff/security and helps avoid congestion.

+---